scientist-softserv/webstore-component-library/README.md

 ## Cutting a New Release
 A git tag should exist for every release.
 We use `release-it` to automate the coordination of package.json and git tag.

-If you are on version `0.1.0` and want to go to `0.1.1` you would run:
+If you want to release a new semver release run:

-  npm run release -- patch
+  npm run release
+  (You will be prompted to select a release type, e.g. patch)

 And be sure to say yes to all the prompts, you want a commit, you want a tag, and you want to push up to github.